As a road tester I love the legendary RD350LC, but for £12k how about these ace used retros instead?

 Machines that blend up-to-date performance with evocative styling and deliver the best of both worlds.
 And are also much cheaper than a mint LC.

-Read on for our expert guide to retro motorbikes for less than the cost of a Yamaha RD350LC!
+Read on for our expert guide to retro motorbikes for sale for less than the cost of a Yamaha RD350LC!

 Striking looks meet modern performance